Timeline of the COVID-19 pandemic in Texas: July 2020

 July 1: The DSHS records record-high cases and hospitalizations for the second consecutive day.
 The new cases are predominantly among younger cohorts and outbreaks at child care facilities.
 Austin City Limits Music Festival, one of the largest annual music festivals in the U.S., is canceled.

 July 2: Abbott mandates the wearing of face coverings in public spaces through an executive order, stating that it is "one of the most effective ways we have to slow the spread of COVID-19."
 The order also stipulates a written and oral warning for first-time violations of the mask mandate and fines of up to $250 for each subsequent violation.
 Counties with 20 or fewer active cases of COVID-19 are allowed to opt-out of the order.
 Children younger than 10 years old, people with an interfering medical condition are exempted from the order, as well as people attending church, voting at polling places, or exercising outdoors.
 Austin Mayor Adler issues an executive order, restricting gatherings with more than 10 people outside of child-care services, religious gatherings, and recreational sports.

 July 4: The state sets a record for new COVID-19 cases in a single day, with 8,258, and a record for active COVID-19 hospitalizations, with 7,890; the latter represents the sixth consecutive day of increasing hospitalizations statewide.
 Parks and beaches throughout the state remain closed for the Independence Day weekend.

 July 6: Fifty staff and parishioners at the Calvary Chapel in Universal City tested positive for COVID-19 after weeks of holding services while following “the letter of the law” about reopening.
 Pastor Ron Arbaugh, who tested positive along with his wife, took responsibility for allowing parishioners to hug inside the church.

 July 7: Over 10,000 new cases of COVID-19 are confirmed for the first time, surpassing the previous record set on July 4.
 The day ends with a record-high number of hospitalizations for the tenth-straight day, with 9,268 COVID-19 hospitalizations.
 The DSHS also reports the largest single-day increase in COVID-19 fatalities with 60, breaking a record set on May 14.
 The State Fair of Texas, typically scheduled for the fall, is canceled for the first time since World War II.

-July 8: Recorded daily fatalities increased to a new high of 98, from the previous day's record of 60.
-Current infection rates will produce daily fatalities from 200 to 300 in about two weeks (if the growth will not accelerate more).

 July 9: Number of recorded daily fatalities rises above 100 for the first time.

 July 13: Number of new case continues to rise rapidly.
 The severity is expected to maintain in the Central, South and West counties while cooling off in the North.
 Averaged new case per day in Dallas expects to rise an extra 116 in two weeks after July 13.